-If you know how important it is to have a perfectly fit saddle, you will understand why I say that picking a pair of gloves is similarly important.
+If you know how important it is to have a perfectly fit saddle, you will understand why I say that picking the best cycling gloves is similarly important.

 However, in the world full of possibility like this, navigating through all the extra choices sounds like an impossible task.